-Edward Waters College is a liberal art, coeducational four-year institution affiliated with the African Methodist Episcopal Church.
+Edward Waters University is a liberal art, coeducational four-year institution affiliated with the African Methodist Episcopal Church.
 It is the oldest historically Black institution of higher education in the state of Florida.
-The College is governed by a Board of Trustees.
+The University is governed by a Board of Trustees.
 The Presiding Bishop of the Eleventh Episcopal District of the African Methodist Episcopal Church is the Chairman of the Board of Trustees.
 The current composition of the Board of Trustees includes one student, one faculty representative, and six laypersons.
-The remainder of the Board is comprised of representatives from the Eleventh Episcopal

-District of the African Methodist Episcopal Church from the state of Florida and the southeastern United States.
-The Board of Trustees appoints the President to guide Edward Waters College and carry out its mission.
-The President employs the Vice-Presidents to assist with the planning and implementation of the college.
+The remainder of the Board is comprised of representatives from the Eleventh Episcopal and the southeastern United States.
+The Board of Trustees appoints the President to guide Edward Waters University and carry out its mission.
+The President employs the Vice-Presidents to assist with the planning and implementation of the University.